coopsymbiotic/coop.symbiotic.fieldconditions/README.md

 ## Known issues

 * There may be some assuptions that field values are numeric.
 Ex: label = "Option A", value = 1.
 So if a custom field has text values (ex: value = option1), it might throw an error.
 This can be fixed, the validation code would need to check the type first.
-* Avoid multi-select fields, except for this specific supported use-case: "Field A" is a single-value select, and "Field B" is a multi-value select.
+* Avoid multi-select fields, except for these specific supported use-cases:
+  * "Field A" is a single-value select, and "Field B" is a multi-value select.
+  * "Field A" is multi-select, and "Field B" is multi-select.
+Then all FieldA options will always be available, so that multiple FieldA options can be selected (but FieldB will be filtered using FieldA selections).

 # Support